RTXteam/RTX/code/README.md

 - Contains the code for the ARAX system; see the [RTX/ARAX main repository page](..) for a high-level overview.

-### Subdirectory `NLPCode`

-- Contains the natural language processing code to be used in the RTX software (not yet implemented).

 ### Subdirectory `UI`